 Outdoor lighting should be fluid, with different types of lighting creating different effects across your garden:

 - Downlighting is good for illuminating doorways, or throwing light onto a patio or decked area.
 Smaller downlights can pick out particular plants or features, while the smallest downlights attached to the bottom of low-level hardscaping like benches and windows define areas with a subtle, attractive glow.

 - Uplighting illuminates a statue, mature tree, or other large object from below to create a dramatic effect.

 - Crosslighting makes a feature the centre piece of your garden.
 Create the effect by placing spotlights on opposite sides of the feature.

-- Spotlighting is another way of making an object really stand out; position a directional spotlight or uplight some distance away from the feature to achieve this effect.
+- Spotlighting and garden uplights is another way of making an object really stand out; position a directional spotlight or uplight some distance away from the feature to achieve this effect.